LeeZeHao/Kiki_Delivery_Docs/testing/systemtest.md

 # System Testing

 System testing was done to ensure our system functions correctly as a whole.
 In particular, we focused on the user flow, making sure that the user doesn’t encounter errors during use of our project.

+All aspects listed below are tested over an Internet connection (not local network), under different conditions mimicking real ones.
+See "User Testing" section for more info.

 As of Milestone 3, interactions / Features tested with success are as follows:
 1. User can register